 Note that you cannot use these passes for shared lounges (such as the one in Los Angeles) or associated partner lounges (such as Emirates lounges).

-*Note that with these cards, you will receive your passes after your first spend with Qantas
+*Note that with some of these cards, you will receive your passes after your first spend with Qantas

 Members with Qantas Gold or oneworld Sapphire status and higher also get automatic access to Qantas Clubs and International Business Lounges.
 So does buying a Qantas Club membership.